tkerby/flipperzero-firmware-wPlugins/README.md

 It's crashing, what do I do?
 * It's a known issue, stop bashing buttons randomly while the nRF is engaged.
 For anything else file a ticket with PRECISE steps to reproduce

-It's not recognising my nRF!
-* Enable 5V on GPIO.
-Keep in mind this setting does not "stick" depending on your FW and needs to be enabled after a reboot.

 It's not working very well.
 * Set Log Level to None and disable any debugging features as they eat precious CPU cycles.